What Occurs in Mediation

 (b) A lawyer serving as a third-party neutral shall inform unrepresented parties that the lawyer is not representing them.
 When the lawyer knows or reasonably should know that a party does not understand the lawyer’s role in the matter, the lawyer shall explain the difference between the lawyer’s role as a third-party neutral and a lawyer’s role as one who represents a client.

-A minority of jurisdictions, eleven states and the District of Colombia, have adopted the Uniform Mediation Act (“UMA”).4 The UMA protects privileged communications made during mediation from disclosure, admissibility and from being discoverable.5 The majority of states have not adopted these rules.
+A minority of jurisdictions, eleven states and the District of Columbia, have adopted the Uniform Mediation Act (“UMA”).4 The UMA protects privileged communications made during mediation from disclosure, admissibility, and from being discoverable.5 The majority of states have not adopted these rules.
 While most states have not adopted the UMA, they have created rules to deal with mediation confidentiality.
 Whether or not something discussed or produced during mediation is confidential depends on the jurisdiction.
 For instance, the court in Hauzinger v.
-Hauzinger found that since New York has not adopted the UMA that refusal of the lower court to quash a subpoena for the mediator to testify was not an abuse of discretion despite the fact that information during the mediation session might be divulged.6
+Hauzinger found that since New York has not adopted the UMA, the refusal of the lower court to quash a subpoena for the mediator to testify was not an abuse of discretion despite the fact that information during the mediation session might be divulged.6

 _____________